La Toya (album): Expanded re-release

-The album was re-released as an expanded 2-CD-set under the name You're Gonna Get Rocked! by Cherry Pop Records in December 2013 including all of the remixes plus previously unreleased material, such as Jackson's version of the Nia Peeples hit single "Trouble" (originally recorded by Jackson) and original versions of "(Ain't Nobody Loves You) Like I Do" and her anti-drug song "Just Say No".
+The album was re-released as an expanded 2-CD-set under the name You're Gonna Get Rocked! by Cherry Pop Records in December 2013 including all of the remixes plus previously unreleased material, such as Jackson's version of the Nia Peeples hit single "Trouble" (originally recorded by Jackson), original versions of "(Ain't Nobody Loves You) Like I Do" and her anti-drug song "Just Say No".
 The 16-page booklet contains all the lyrics, additional information and a page written by Jackson herself.
 The re-issue was digitally remastered from the original tapes.

 Unreleased songs

 A song called "Men Be Illin'" was originally recorded for the album, but not used.
 The song was recorded in early 1987 and copyrighted with the U.S. Copyright Office under the registration number PAu-986-950 on July 7 of that year.
 Jackson co-wrote the song with John F. Wilson, who she had previously worked with on the track "Love Talk" from her Imagination album in 1986.
 According to U.S. Copyright records, the song was simply recorded on a cassette tape and claimed by Jackson, while another Jackson/Wilson track entitled "I Really Want to Do It Tonight" was claimed by Wilson.
 Neither of the tracks were ever released on an album, although because of the dates of the recordings, it is widely believed that "Men Be Illin'" was intended to be released on Jackson's 1988 La Toya album.

 Jackson also worked with Steve Harvey, whom she wrote songs with.
 One of the songs, "Does It Really Matter?", ended up on this album.
-She also originally recorded the Harvey penned song "Trouble", which was later given to Nia Peeples and became a No. 1 on the US Dance Charts.
+She also originally recorded the Harvey penned song "Trouble", which was later given to Nia Peeples and became a No. 1 hot on the US Dance Charts.
 Jackson's version remained unreleased until December 2013, when it was added to the expanded re-release by Cherry Pop Records.